Pelvic Floor Rehabilitation – Impact of Physical Therapy

 Though it commonly occurs with women, this can also affect men.
 So incontinence, inability to urinate, bladder pain, pelvic pain, constipation etc. are common symptoms, which men show..

 The treatment for pelvic floor has various techniques but the one that is most Effective, is rehabilitation with physical therapy.
 Key points to remember:

 How can we help?

-At SV Proactive, a complete diagnosis is done based on which a plan of care will be individually developed for you.
-Initially the focus remains on improving neuro muscular awareness.
-Once pelvic girdle is stabilized appropriate exercises are introduced.
-We make sure that the optimal treatment is given to address individual concerns and needs.
+At SV Proactive, our physical Therapists, perform a complete diagnosis. based on the diagnosis, The individuals get a care plan.
+Initially the focus remains on improving neuro muscular awareness. but Once the pelvic girdle is stable, appropriate exercises comes into to address individual concerns and needs.